-Nakagawa started his research and soon found himself visiting the Temple on a regular basis, meeting the Sons of Gardeners, Jose Salcedo Sensei and other volunteers.
+Alan Nakagawa started his research and soon found himself visiting the Temple on a regular basis, meeting the Sons of Gardeners (SOGs), Jose Salcedo Sensei and other volunteers.
 Some of these interactions resulted in a podcast series of the same name, Invisible Tea House available on SoundCloud (see link above).

-As of January 2020, here are the components of the Alan's art intervention (thus far):
+As of March 2020, here are the components of the project:

-- Alan Nakagawa will spend one year as the artist-in-resident at the Pasadena Buddhist Temple with a focus on the Japanese Tea House that once was there but is now at the Huntington Library and Gardens in San Marino.
-With support from local arts organizations Side Street Project and the Pasadena Art Alliance, Nakagawa will weave an inter-disciplinary portrait of history and ethnic-identity through the generosity of the Temple community.
+- Alan Nakagawa spent one year as the artist-in-resident at the Pasadena Buddhist Temple with a focus on the Japanese Tea House that once was there but is now at the Huntington Library and Gardens in San Marino.
+With support from local arts organization Side Street Project which secured funds from the Pasadena Art Alliance, Nakagawa weaved an inter-disciplinary portrait of history and ethnic-identity through the generosity of the Temple community.

 - Tea Ceremony: In the past, the late Sakahara Sensei would give tea ceremony demonstrations at the OBON.
-This had not happened for some time now.
+This had not happened for six years.
 We asked Jose Salcedo Sensei, who has continued Sakahara Sensei's practice, to resurrect this tradition at the OBON.
 Obon visitors watched a demonstration and then were invited to have some tea.
 Thank you to Salcedo Sensei and the practitioners of Urasenke Tea Ceremony for their participation and support.

-- Invisible Tea House Podcast link .
+- Invisible Tea House Podcasts link .
 At first, Alan thought he was interviewing temple members about the tea house but it's become much broader than that.
 The podcasts have collectively become an essay on post-WWII Japanese-American identity and first hand accounts of cultural survival.

 - Jose Salcedo oral history; We asked Jose Salcedo Sensei to narrate the images and share anecdotes.
 This interview was recorded by filmmaker Wengsan San Sit and this will become part of the Temple archive.
 It is currently available on Vimeo: link

 - There was a multi-media presentation of select images from Sakahara Sensei's Archive of the various Tea Ceremony events and the Tea House throughout the decades at Pasadena Buddhist Temple.
 These images were projected onto the Temple's exterior walls and in the garden where the tea house once stood.
 Michi Oba, Sensei's Daughter, gave Alan permission to digitize their entire photo archive, over 300 images.